Hoes Heights has deep roots and quiet streets

 Named after former farm owner Grandison Hoe, the neighborhood of Hoes Heights is a quiet suburb in North Baltimore.
-Historically an African American community, for years the area’s 148-foot Roland Water Tower served as a beacon of safety, welcoming Black residents and providing them with a sense of comfort.
-Built in 1905, the tower still stands tall and residents of Hoes Heights remain equally hospitable.
+The area’s 148-foot Roland Water Tower has been welcoming residents since 1905.

-Today a diverse and friendly community, the residences of Hoes Heights vary from single-family homes and duplexes to row houses and town houses.
-You’ll find examples of original 19th-century Victorian stick-style homes, traditional Baltimore row houses complete with redbrick facades and roofed front porches and newly constructed modern town houses.
+Today a diverse and friendly community, the residences of Hoes Heights vary from single-family homes and duplexes to row houses and townhomes.
+You’ll find examples of original 19th-century Victorian stick-style homes, traditional Baltimore row houses complete with redbrick facades and roofed front porches and newly constructed modern townhomes.
+Prices range between $165,000 and $670,000, with rowhouses occupying both end of the spectrum.
+Detached single-family homes cluster in the middle of the range, from about $265,000 to $410,000.
 For those looking for alternative options, a variety of one- and two-bedroom apartments are also available.

-Students here attend Baltimore City Public Schools, including Medfield Heights Elementary which serves students from prekindergarten through fifth grade.
+Students here attend Baltimore City Public Schools, which earns an overall rating of C-plus from Niche.
+Medfield Heights Elementary earns a B-minus and serves students from prekindergarten through fifth grade.
 The school features gifted and advanced learning curriculums and a variety of after-school activities, such as chess club, an instrumental music group and a choir.
+Booker T. Washington Middle and Forest Park High School both earn C-minus ratings.
+Forest Park High has a catalog of notable alumni, including former Vice President of the United States Spiro Agnew and Cass "Mama Cass" Elliot of the 60s musical group The Mamas and the Papas.

 A walkable neighborhood, residents of Hoes Heights can get where they need within a few blocks.
 The neighborhood is conveniently located adjacent to Green Spring Tower Square, a shopping plaza that includes a Giant Food grocery store, Chipotle, Dunkin’, Chinese and sushi restaurants, and a Walgreens, among other amenities.